xx205/voxsrc2020_speaker_verification/README.md

 * Data preparation takes a long time.
 It is recommended to run data preparation script on a server.
 With a D48s_v5 Virtual Machine on Azure (48 vCPUs, 192 GB memory), it takes about 10 hours to complete the whole process.

-* For the smallest Res2Net model, res2net50_w8_s6_c16, it takes about 52 hours to train the model on a single NVIDIA Geforce RTX 4090 GPU.
+* For the smallest Res2Net model, res2net50_w8_s6_c16, it takes about 52 + 5 hours to train the model on a single NVIDIA Geforce RTX 4090 GPU.

+* For the largest Res2Net model, res2net200_w8_s6_c16, it takes about 76 + 8 hours to train the model on eight NVIDIA Geforce RTX 3090 GPUs.

 # Experiments